What is Lead Generation

 It has been deemed the medium of marketing that generates the most engagements.

-Because videos tend to me more interactive and informative, many people are attracted to it.
+Because videos tend to be more interactive and informative, many people are attracted to them.

 But because it takes so much effort and time to create video content, it can be costly.

 The average cost per lead in video marketing is at a high $174.
 Its lowest being $59, and its highest is a whopping $288!